-France is one of the most popular countries in the world for tourists.
-And with wonderful architecure, excellent food and delicious wine, the French typically don’t let visitors down.
-When we visited France’s epicentre of wine, we were blown away by all the great food, and saw first hand why the French spend more of their money on food than all other Europeans.
+France is the world’s most visited country.
+With wonderful architecture, a world class culinary scene and delicious wine, there’s much to appreciate.
+The French spend more of their money on food than all other Europeans.
 Listed here are 5 must eat meals in Bordeaux, though it’s tempting to write just one word…canard…because the French love indulging in duck in a variety of ways.

 1) Foie Gras